assemblycapital/houston/README.md

  * |moon-cycle-keys

-houston stores the moons you have spawned, and some metadata about them. as of july 2022, this data is only stored in jael and can not be scryed.
+houston stores the moons you have spawned, and some metadata about them.

 jael only stores the moons public key, houston also stores a copy of the private key in case its ever needed.